rotationalio/x/quant/docs/sources.md

 ## Porter stemming algorithm

-The Porter stemmer is English stemming algorithm that's fairly simple to implement.
+The Porter stemmer is English stemming algorithm that's fairly simple to implement (below is the 'official' homepage).

 * Martin Porter.
 The Porter Stemming Algorithm.
 Online edition, 2006.
 The Porter Stemming Algorithm, <https://tartarus.org/martin/PorterStemmer/index.html>.

+This source presents a "case study" for how to implement the Porter stemmer in the Snowball language.
+This article is simple to understand and adapt to other languages.

+* Snowballstem.org.
+The Porter stemming algorithm.
+Online edition, (unknown year).
+The Porter stemming algorithm, <https://snowballstem.org/algorithms/porter/stemmer.html>.

 ## Porter2/Snowball stemming algorithm